 Each week, prior to the study group, there is a practice session based on the Rigdzin Practice Book which includes meditations on Manjusri (for clarity from confusion) and Vajrasattva (for purification of negative thoughts and actions.)
 It concludes with a short reading of the King of Prayers - Samantabhadra's Prayer for Excellent Conduct, an inspirational practice which invokes the highest aspirations of the human spirit.

 You are welcome to attend either the practice session and/or the study group.

 Cost: Donation at the door.
 Free to members.

-6.45 pm Wednesday 27th February after the 6 pm meditation.
+6.45 pm Wednesday 1st.
+May (after the optional 6 pm meditation)

 COST : Free.
 Any donations to the Buddhist Centre are appreciated.

 VENUE : Nelson Buddhist Centre, 87 Nile Street, Nelson